hyOzd/serialplot/README.md

 ### Download and Install Qwt

 [Qwt](http://qwt.sourceforge.net) is the library that provides plotting widgets for SerialPlot.
-As of this moment there is no appropriate version of Qwt in debian repositories.
-You will need to download and build Qwt with Qt5 yourself.
+If your distribution doesn't provide a Qwt 6 package (the Qt5 version, usually named `libqwt6-qt5`) you will need to download and build Qwt with Qt5 yourself.

 Download Qwt 6 from here: http://sourceforge.net/projects/qwt/files/